hipstersmoothie/window-splitter/packages/web-component/README.md

-# @window-splitter/svelte
+# @window-splitter/web-component

-A full featured window splitter for Svelte.
+A full featured window splitter as a web component.

 - Support for the full [window splitter](https://www.w3.org/WAI/ARIA/apg/patterns/windowsplitter/) ARIA spec
 - Support for percentage and pixel based constraints